 - Let Us Never Speak of This Again: Quoted, word-for-word, after Scott accidentally walked in on Knives and Kim drunkenly making out unnoticed at the beginning of Book Four.

-- Let's Wait a While: The love scene in volume one.
+- Let's Wait a While: The love scene in Volume 1.

 - Light Is Not Good: Gideon is glitzy, glamorous, and wears a snow white suit jacket.
 He's also a major dick.

 - Limited Social Circle: Highly averted, as the characters have a subclique of main characters and then they each have their own little circle of friends, and you've got friends and friends of friends — most of which add some realism, but don't really contribute anything aside from confusion.
 Because of the black and white art, it can be hard to tell all the Loads and Loads of Characters apart.
 Luckily, we get little captions reminding us of names on a regular basis, and in the front of the third book, there is a helpful graph explaining the characters' relations to each other.

 - Lampshaded a number of times: Some minor characters have captions like "I don't know this girl" or "Who cares?"
 In Volume 4, when Scott walks into Wallace's apartment, he finds Wallace in the company of two friends - a male and female - neither of whom are named and instead have giant Question Marks floating over their heads.

 - List of Transgressions: "Things That Are Not Cool About Scott's Apartment."

 Ramona: It means it's a sucky little hole in the ground, Scott.

 - Living Doll Collector: Gideon keeps all of his ex-girlfriends in People Jars and plans for Ramona to be next.
 A big part of the reason the reader is still cheering for Scott in spite of his occasionally dysfunctional personality.